-Why did God give us the 10 commandments?
+Why Did God Give the 10 Commandments?

 God gave us the 10 Commandments as a shield for us from pain and suffering.
 The law has very practical value in this world.
 God’s commandments are good (Romans 7:12).
-And it will always go better for us and for others in the long run if we obey God.
+And it will always go better for us and for others in the long run if we obey them.

-No soul can ever keep one of those Ten Commandments in human power alone, but all of them may be kept through the enabling strength of Jesus.
-Having conquered the devil, showing that in the flesh the law can be obeyed, Christ now offers to come into our hearts and share the victory with us.
+No soul can ever keep one of those 10 Commandments in human power alone, but all of them may be kept through the enabling strength of Jesus.
+Having conquered the devil, showing that in the flesh the law can be obeyed, Christ now offers to come into our hearts and share His victory with us.
 Only by His strength and indwelling power can the requirements of the law be fulfilled by anyone.

 Jesus said, “For My yoke is easy and My burden is light” (Matthew 11:30).
 He who genuinely loves the Lord will be happy to do His will (Psalms 40:8).
 Those who take the “yoke” of yielding their will to Christ, who “come” to “learn” in His school, will find the “rest” of soul that He has promised.
-The heavy burden of legalism, of trying to attain salvation by works supposedly earned by one’s own deeds rather than the merit of Christ blood, and the still heavier burden of sin itself, will all be gone.
-Christ will do the works of righteousness in the believer’s life.
+The heavy burden of legalism, of trying to attain salvation by works supposedly earned by one’s own works rather than the merit of Christ blood, and the still heavier burden of sin itself, will all be gone.
+Christ will do the works of righteousness in the believer’s life (Hebrews 13:21).

 All what the believer needs to do is to abide in Christ by daily study of His Word and prayer.
 And the Lord will do the work of character transformation in his life.
 Jesus promised, “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing” (John 15:5).